 Female sexual dysfunction

-Many women experience problems with sexual function at some point.
+Many women experience problems with sexual function at some point, and some have difficulties throughout their lives.
 Female sexual dysfunction can occur at any stage of life.
-It can be lifelong or be acquired later in life.
 It can occur only in certain sexual situations or in all sexual situations.

 Sexual response involves a complex interplay of physiology, emotions, experiences, beliefs, lifestyle and relationships.
 Disruption of any component can affect sexual desire, arousal or satisfaction, and treatment often involves more than one approach.